 The annotated bibliography is an exercise in collaborative scholarly research that will have the added benefit of creating a useful resource that may benefit later work, both in this class and beyond.
 This assignment is due on November 28, 2022.

 The work of this assignment will be carried out using Zotero, so if you aren’t already a user, you should create an account and start familiarizing yourself with it.
 The Zotero website includes a helpful video and quick start guide.
 Once you’ve installed Zotero and are comfortable working with it in single user-library mode, request to join our ENGL 386 group to start working in its collaborative mode.
-As a part of the group, you’ll now see a new library icon (folder) in the left pane of your Zotero interface.
+As a part of our group, you’ll now see a new library icon (folder) in the left pane of your Zotero interface.
 Click on that library to see items that are now shared among other members of our group.
 To add items to our group library, simply drag them from your personal library and drop them in the group library.
-Make sure you hit your “sync” button after doing this, or set your account to synchronize automatically.
+If you’re using the Zotero desktop client, make sure you hit your “sync” button after doing this.

 - Create a Zotero account.